Brown-University-Library/django_template_42_project/README.md

 The instructions below show how to use the template-repo to create a project named `x_project` with an app `x_app`.

+A couple of notes about the instructions...
+- Sensible suggestion: use the version of python used by the oldest server on which you'll be running the code.
+- The `update_project_and_app_references.py` script ([link](update_project)) deletes the `.git` directory, so you don't accedentally start building away and commit to the template repo.
+- When you starting the webapp via `runserver`, you'll get a message that there are migrations that need to be run.
+You can go ahead and do that, or do it another time.

 ```
 $ mkdir ./x_project_stuff
 $ cd ./x_project_stuff/